How to Buy a Domain Name Owned by Someone Else

 6. Transfer ownership of the domain

-1. Evaluating Your Desired Domain Name
+1. Evaluating Your Preferred Domain Name

 We know that a lot of work goes into finding the right domain name.
 The first step is to think about your long term goals for your company and make sure that your desired domain is a good fit for your business and what you intend to do with it.